 The Electronic Journals Library (Elektronische Zeitschriftenbibliothek, short EZB) offers a fast, well-structured and uniform access to the use of scholarly full text journals on the Internet.
 Both journals that are chargeable and/or subject to licensing and freely accessible ones that offer articles as full texts are included in the EZB.

 The EZB can be accessed either via a list that is sorted according to subject area or through a list in alphabetic order.
-Traffic light symbols in different colours show the possibility of accessing the article as a full text depending on the institution.
+Traffic light symbols in different colors show the possibility of accessing the article as a full text depending on the institution.

 In the reading room, we present a weekly changing range of recently acquired literature for browsing.
 If you are interested in individual volumes, you are welcome to borrow them directly.